spacemeshos/smapp-lite/TestCases.md

 19. Check behavior when the user's session expires: ensure the user is redirected to the login page and required to re-enter their password.
 20. Verify that the password is securely transmitted and not exposed in any way.
 21. Ensure the system correctly handles password encryption and validation.

+# Dashboard

+## Network Choice

+1. Verify the network choice dropdown is visible.
+2. Ensure the dropdown allows selection between Mainnet and Testnet.
+3. Verify the correct network is selected and displayed after changing the network.
+4. Test switching from Mainnet to Testnet and vice versa.
+5. Ensure that switching networks updates the relevant account and transaction data accordingly.

+## Settings Button

+1. Ensure the settings button is visible and clickable.
+2. Verify that clicking the settings button opens the configuration options menu.
+3. Verify that each configuration option can be selected.

+## Logout Button

+1. Ensure the logout button is visible and clickable.
+2. Verify that clicking the logout button logs the user out of the wallet session.
+3. Ensure the user is redirected to the login page upon logout.

+## Account Information Display

+1. Verify the account name and number are displayed correctly.
+2. Ensure the account name and number are updated when switching accounts.
+3. Ensure the copy button is visible next to the account number.
+4. Verify that clicking the copy button copies the account number to the clipboard.
+5. Check that a confirmation message or indication is shown after copying.
+6. Ensure the switch accounts button is visible and clickable.
+7. Verify that clicking the button allows switching between multiple accounts.
+8. Ensure the account information updates accordingly after switching accounts.

+## Balance Display

+1. Verify the account balance is displayed in a clear and readable font.
+2. Ensure the balance is accurate and updates correctly after transactions.
+3. Ensure the refresh button is visible next to the balance.
+4. Verify that clicking the refresh button updates the balance with the most recent information.

+## Send Button

+1. Ensure the send button is visible.
+2. Verify that clicking the send button opens a modal for inputting transaction details.

+## Receive Button

+1. Ensure the receive button is visible next to the send button.
+2. Verify that clicking the receive button opens a modal with the active account address.
+3. Verify that clicking the receive button generates a QR code.
+4. Check that the QR code represents the correct account information.

+## Transactions History Tab

+**Overview**

+1. Ensure the Transactions History tab is visible and clickable.
+2. Verify that all transaction details (ID, status, sender, recipient, amount, fee, nonce, layer, epoch) match the backend data accurately.
+3. Check that the transactions history shows correct and detailed information for each transaction.
+4. Check that the records are clickable and open a more detailed view.
+5. Ensure that each transaction includes details such as Arrow icon (left for outgoing, right for incoming, down for self-spawn transactions), Truncated transaction ID, Transaction type (spend/spawn), Date in the format: YYYY-MM-DD HH, Layer and Epoch information, Transaction amount, Transaction cost.
+6. Ensure that the arrow icons are displayed correctly for each transaction type.
+7. Verify that the arrow icons are orange while the transaction is being processed.
+8. Ensure the arrow icons turn green once the transaction is applied/confirmed.
+9. Verify that the transaction ID is truncated correctly.
+10. Ensure the transaction type is correctly displayed as either "spend" or "spawn."
+11. Verify that the date is displayed correctly.
+12. Ensure the layer and epoch information is displayed correctly next to the date, and the values are correct.
+13. Ensure the amount is formatted appropriately with the correct number of decimal places.
+14. Ensure that the transaction cost is displayed correctly.
+15. Verify that the tab displays an appropriate message when there are no transactions to show.
+16. Verify that the transactions history loads quickly and correclty, even with a large number of transactions.
+17. Ensure smooth scrolling through the list of transactions, especially with a large dataset.

+ **Details**

+1. Verify that clicking on a transaction row opens a sidebar showing detailed information about the transaction.
+2. Ensure the sidebar loads correctly and displays all the relevant information, correct for the given transaction.
+3. Ensure the full hexadecimal transaction ID is displayed correctly.
+4. Check that the transaction status is displayed with the correct text (e.g., Pending, Confirmed).
+5. Ensure the status color code corresponds correctly (e.g., orange for processing, green for confirmed).
+6. Verify that the sender's address is displayed correctly.
+7. Verify that the recipient's address is displayed correctly.
+8. Ensure the nonce value is displayed correctly.
+9. Verify that there are clickable explorer links next to the transaction ID, sender address, recipient address, layer, epoch and one general.
+10. Check that clicking the explorer link opens the transaction details in the explorer. (all buttons work, each button leads to the given detail page)
+11. Verify that there is a copy button next to the transaction ID, sender and recipient addresses.
+12. Verify that clicking the copy button copies the given detail to the clipboard.
+13. Check for a confirmation message or indication after copying
+14. Check behavior when network issues occur while loading the transaction details.
+15. Ensure the sidebar layout is clear and information is easy to read.

+## Rewards History Tab

+1. Ensure the Rewards History tab is visible and clickable.
+2. Verify that the Rewards History tab loads successfully.
+3. Check that the rewards history shows correct and detailed information for each reward.
+4. Ensure that each reward entry includes details such as Date and time in the format: YYYY-MM-DD HH, Layer and Epoch information, Reward amount, Reward for layer amount, Reward for fees amount.
+Explorer link/button.
+5. Verify that the layer and epoch information are displayed correctly next to the correct date and time.
+6. Ensure that the reward amounts are displayed correctly and formatted appropriately with the correct value and number of decimal places.
+7. Check that clicking the explorer link/button opens the reward details in the explorer.
+8. Verify that the tab displays an appropriate message when there are no rewards to show.
+9. Verify that the rewards history loads quickly, even with a large number of rewards.
+10. Ensure smooth scrolling through the list of rewards, especially with a large dataset.
+11. Verify that all reward details (date, layer, epoch, reward amounts) are accurately displayed as per the backend data.

 # Edge Cases